SB-243

 Plain Language

 If a user could reasonably mistake the chatbot for a real person, the operator must display a clear, prominent notice that the companion chatbot is AI-generated and not human.
-This is a conditional trigger — if the chatbot's presentation already makes its artificial nature apparent such that no reasonable person would be misled, no disclosure is required.
-Compare to jurisdictions that impose an unconditional disclosure at the start of every interaction regardless of whether a reasonable person would be misled.
+This is a conditional trigger — if the chatbot clearly presents itself as AI from the outset such that no reasonable person would be misled, no disclosure is required under this provision.
+Compare to the stricter unconditional disclosure required for known minors under § 22602(c).

 Statutory Text